happyharrycn/actionformer_release/README.md

 ## To Reproduce Our Results on ActivityNet 1.3
 **Download Features and Annotations**
-* Download *anet_1.3.tar.gz* (`md5sum c415f50120b9425ee1ede9ac3ce11203`) from [our anonymous webpage]() on Open Science Framework.
+* Download *anet_1.3.tar.gz* (`md5sum c415f50120b9425ee1ede9ac3ce11203`) from [our anonymous webpage](https://osf.io/9s7kf/?view_only=b20767990865496a80cfe81257ba909e) on Open Science Framework.
-* The file include TSP features as well as action annotations in json format (similar to ActivityNet annotation format).
+* The file include TSP features, action annotations in json format (similar to ActivityNet annotation format), and external classification scores.

 **Details**: The features are extracted from the R(2+1)D-34 model pretrained with TSP on ActivityNet using clips of `16 frames` at a frame rate of `15 fps` and a stride of `16 frames` (*i.e.,* **non-overlapping** clips).
 This gives one feature vector per `16/15 ~= 1.067` seconds.
 The features are converted into numpy files for our code.

 **Unpack Features and Annotations**
-* Unpack the file under ./data (or elsewhere and link to ./data).
+* Unpack the file under *./data* (or elsewhere and link to *./data*).
 * The folder structure should look like
 ```
 This folder